Stable Outcomes and Information in Games: An Empirical Framework: Proofs

-which is the BSE condition for $\sigma^{2}$ in $\left(G,S^{2}\right)$.
-It follows that any CCP that can be induced by a BSE in $\left(G,S^{1}\right)$ can be induced by a BSE in $\left(G,S^{2}\right)$, which is what we wanted to show. $\square$ \item The statement follows from Theorem \ref{thm:Relationship to PSNE}.
+\begin{enumerate} \item Let $G$ be an arbitrary basic game.
+We suppress the covariates $x$ since they do not play a role.
+Let $S^{1}$ and $S^{2}$ be arbitrary information structures such that $S^{1}\succsim_{E}S^{2}$.
+It is enough to show that a BSE in $\left(G,S^{1}\right)$ always induces a BSE in $\left(G,S^{2}\right)$ because it will imply that the set of feasible CCPs in $\left(G,S^{1}\right)$ is a subset of the feasible CCPs in $\left(G,S^{2}\right)$.
+But this directly follows from Corollary \ref{cor:more info leads to tighter set}. $\square$ \item The statement follows from Theorem \ref{thm:Relationship to PSNE}.
 In particular, note that when pure strategy Nash equilibrium is the relevant solution concept, the decision rule (or the outcome function) simply represents an arbitrary equilibrium selection mechanism; no assumption is placed on the equilibrium selection rule.
 Since the set of probability distributions over $\mathcal{A}$ on each realization of $\varepsilon$ is the same across Bayes stable equilibria and pure strategy Nash equilibria, the resulting identified set of parameters must be identical. $\square$ \item The statement follows from Theorem \ref{thm:BSE and BCE}.
 Theorem \ref{thm:BSE and BCE} says that for any $\left(G,S\right)$, if a decision rule $\sigma$ in $\left(G,S\right)$ is a Bayes stable equilibrium of $\left(G,S\right)$, then it is a Bayes correlated equilibrium of $\left(G,S\right)$.
-This implies that we will have $\mathcal{P}_{a}^{BSE}\left(G,S\right)\subseteq\mathcal{P}_{a}^{BCE}\left(G,S\right)$ for any $\left(G,S\right)$ which leads to the statement. $\square$ \end{enumerate}
+This implies that we will have $\mathcal{P}_{a}^{BSE}\left(G,S\right)\subseteq\mathcal{P}_{a}^{BCE}\left(G,S\right)$ for any $\left(G,S\right)$, which leads to the statement. $\square$ \end{enumerate}